Skip to main content

 Robotics Club

-This student-run organization is dedicated to bring you into a diverse thinking group of students from all majors and develop skills to help each other grow in knowledge and community centered around robotics.
+This student-run organization is dedicated to bringing you into a diverse group of students from all majors to develop skills that foster knowledge and community centered around robotics.

 Read More : Robotics Club